waocats/crabgo/src/doc/src/reference/registry-index.md

 - All other packages are stored in directories named `{first-two}/{second-two}` where the top directory is the first two characters of the package name, and the next subdirectory is the third and fourth characters of the package name.
-For example, `cargo` would be stored in a file named `ca/rg/cargo`.
+For example, `crabgo` would be stored in a file named `ca/rg/crabgo`.

 > Note: Although the index filenames are in lowercase, the fields that contain
-> package names in `Cargo.toml` and the index JSON data are case-sensitive and
+> package names in `Crabgo.toml` and the index JSON data are case-sensitive and
 > may contain upper and lower case characters.

 The directory name above is calculated based on the package name converted to